tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Padding Policy

-Variations in the length of the ClientHelloInner ciphertext could leak information about the corresponding plaintext. {{padding}} describes a RECOMMENDED padding mechanism for clients aimed at reducing potential information leakage.
+Variations in the length of the ClientHelloInner ciphertext could leak information about the corresponding plaintext. {{client-padding}} and
+{{backend-server-padding}} describe RECOMMENDED padding mechanisms aimed at reducing potential information leakage.

 ## Active Attack Mitigations